-a.
-The concrete box culverts, joints and tie bars appeared to be in satisfactory condition.
+- a.
+The concrete box culverts, joints and tie bars appeared to be in satisfactory condition. - b.

-- b.
 Some riprap has deposited in the box culverts. - c.
 Sediment has deposited in the box culverts, mostly in the downstream half of the box culverts.
 This is consistent with previous inspections and has been noted since 2016. - d.
-On both culverts, the fifth joint from the downstream end had a 2 1⁄2 inch gap, which is a larger gap than the rest of the joints.
+On both culverts, the fifth joint from the downstream end had a 2 $\frac{1}{2}$ inch gap, which is a larger gap than the rest of the joints.
 This is consistent with previous inspections and has been noted since 2010. - e.
 Various locations of spalled concrete and exposed reinforcing was observed through both culverts. - f.
 Infiltration was observed into the north (left) culvert in 2019 and 2020 at the storm pipe connection upstream of the first culvert bend.
-Infiltration was not observed into the culvert at this location in 2021, 2022, or 2023, potentially due to low water levels and dry conditions. - g.
+However, infiltration was not observed into the culvert at this location from 2021to 2024, potentially due to lower water levels and dryer conditions. - q.
 Approximately 6 inches of sediment was observed on the downstream side of both culverts.

-- Remove deposited riprap in the box culverts and replace upstream. - Monitor sediment in the box culverts. - Monitor the joint gaps in the box culverts. - Monitor spalled concrete, and exposed reinforcing in the culverts.
+• Remove deposited riprap in the box culverts and replace upstream.

+- Monitor sediment in the box culverts. - Monitor the joint gaps in the box culverts. - Monitor spalled concrete, and exposed reinforcing in the culverts.

-4. Markwood Downstream Overflow (Constructed 1981-1984)
+3. Markwood Downstream Overflow (Constructed 1981-1984)